 According to CBSSports.com reporter Jason LaCanfora, Freeman will seek a trade before next month’s trade deadline.
-LaCanfora's report comes after Schiano confirmed last week that Freeman did not attend a team photo shoot and had “been late for things before."
+LaCanfora's report comes after Schiano confirmed to reporters this past week that Freeman did not attend a team photo shoot and had “been late for things before."

 Here is what LaCanfora wrote:

 Furthermore, several executives on other clubs believe Schiano's refusal to ever really endorse Freeman is an attempt to undermine general manager Mark Dominik, who drafted Freeman in the first round prior to Schiano's arrival from Rutgers and who has also worked diligently to add talent to that roster in recent years.
 Many around the league believe Schiano would like to have full roster control as well, viewing Freeman -- who threw for over 4,000 yards and nearly 30 touchdowns last year -- as a pawn in a would-be power struggle.

 It does not appear things will get better anytime soon between both men, and it is easy to understand Freeman’s frustrations.